 1. Get into a routine before you start

-As a student, it’s really easy to get into irregular sleeping habits.
-We all know (or have been) the student who periodically sleeps in until one in the afternoon, then stays up working until three in the morning to make up for it, and gets up at 8 o’clock the next morning for a lecture.
-When you’re working a job with regular hours, though, that’s a little harder to maintain and will definitely affect your levels of productivity
+As a student, getting into irregular sleeping habits is really easy.
+We all know (or have been) the student who periodically sleeps in until one in the afternoon, then stays up working until three in the morning to make up for it and gets up at 8 o’clock the next morning for a lecture.
+When you’re working a job with regular hours, that’s a little harder to maintain and will definitely affect your levels of productivity

 Similarly, and this applies particularly to students with fewer contact hours, you may have to readjust to the idea of getting up early every day of the week.
 If you start training yourself beforehand though – say, a week or two before you start your new job – then by the time your first day comes around, you’ll at least be used to the idea.
 You might not love it – but at least you’ll be used to it.